get

 Stink bugs hibernate when it starts to get cold (like, now) so they invite themselves into your warm home and stay there until spring.
 Once they are in your house, the bugs won’t bite or eat and will not reproduce.
 So technically, the bugs aren’t harmful and it’s not necessary to search for them.
 However, they are still dangerous and gross.

-See also Get Rid Of Flies
+See also Get Rid Of Opossums

 The bugs tend to hang out somewhere high and warm like the top of a window, by a skylight, in between curtains, by recessed lighting, and even your bathroom.
 You might still find them on the ground or in the wall.
 They don’t get vacations for free, but that doesn’t stop them from enjoying their freedom.